 No, not all plants need a substrate to grow.
-Raft style Deep Water Culture rigs often just secure the plant around the base.
+Raft-style Deep Water Culture rigs often just secure the plant around the base.
 The entire root system dangles below.
 It’s sometimes used in aeroponics or Deep Water Systems.

 What is the cheapest growing medium for hydroponics?

 The organic by-products of other industries also tend to be very cheap.
-Rice hulls, sawdust and wood chips are very cost effective and can be composted after use.
+Rice hulls, sawdust, and wood chips are very cost-effective and can be composted after use.
 They do require a bit of tinkering to get their acidity and nutrient content just right, but it can be worth it for the savings.

 Re-usable options become cheaper and cheaper each time you use them.
 I’ve got LECA in use that’s been sterilized and reused quite a few times in my hydroponic garden.
 They’ll be earning their keep for a while yet.

 Picking the right type of medium for each type of hydroponic system is one of the most rewarding challenges for me as a hydro enthusiast.
-Each different plant has its own requirements and fulfilling those needs with the perfect rig makes those rich and delicous harvests all the more rewarding.
+Each different plant has its own requirements and fulfilling those needs with the perfect rig makes those rich and delicious harvests all the more rewarding.
 While I have my own favorites it’s a lot of fun working out new ways to get the most from my gardens.